divijghose/firedrake/Firedrake-meeting-2026-01-29.md

 Enabling `prolong`/`restrict`/`inject` for non-Lagrange elements in a very similar spirit to LC's [PR #4804](https://github.com/firedrakeproject/firedrake/pull/4804).

+Accidentally opens the door to extending supermesh projections to non-Lagrange elements.

 ## Merge PRs

 ## Date of next meeting